srikanthkakumanu/do-java/app/src/main/java/concurrency/notes.md

 - While doing parallel processing, we set the counter with same value of no. of cores we have.
 - A CountDownLatch maintains a count of tasks.
 - CountDownLatch is different from CyclicBarrier, because the count never resets.
+- <B>In CountDownLatch, the number of threads cannot be configured dynamically as the number must be supplied when creating the instance but in Phaser it is possible.</B>

 <H4><B>2.6 CyclicBarrier</B></H4>